 The Employer may in its discretion establish new job titles and salary rates of pay for any new positions created during the term of this Agreement.
-The Employer shall furnish the job title with a description of the duties and salary rates of new positions to the union at least seven (7) days prior to official posting.
+The Employer shall furnish the job title with a description of the duties and salary/hourly rates of new positions to the union at least seven (7) days, where practicable, prior to official posting via an email to the Local President.
 Employees may make application for the posted position and Employer shall consider such application during the hiring process.
 Listing of job titles and classifications are set forth in Appendix 1.
-The Union and Employer agree to review Appendix 1 annually and update it as necessary.
+The Union and Employer agree to review Appendix 1 at the quarterly meeting scheduled and held in accordance with Article 4 and update it as necessary.